-Our Nursery grade provides the foundation for a child’s education journey.
-Nursery classes have a focus on developing the skills necessary to excel as enthusiastic, life-long learners.
-Academic instruction is grouped into four Units of Inquiry (UOI), with the skills of childhood development embedded into the academic focus of each unit.
+Our Nursery provides the foundation for a child’s education journey.
+Nursery classes focus on developing the skills necessary to excel as enthusiastic, life-long learners.
+Academic instruction is grouped into four Units of Inquiry (UOI), with the skills of child development embedded in each unit.

 EISB Nursery students develop:

-Children are provided guidance to develop tolerance, empathy, respect and appreciation towards others and themselves.
+Children are provided guidance to develop tolerance, empathy, respect and appreciation of others and themselves.

-Children are given opportunities to develop the ability to cooperate with other students through working together and sharing toys.
+Children are given opportunities to develop the ability to cooperate with other students through working together and sharing.

 Children’s natural curiosity is actively encouraged with opportunities to investigate topics they are interested in.
-Children are also encouraged to create their own ideas and thoughts through asking and answering ‘why’ and ‘how’ questions.
+Children are also encouraged to come up with their own ideas and thoughts through asking and answering ‘why’ and ‘how’ questions.

-A great focus is placed on both fine motor and gross motor skills.
+Great focus is placed on both fine motor and gross motor skill development.
 Fine motor skills are encouraged through play activities to develop the muscles necessary for writing.
 Gross motor skills are developed during outdoor play and specialist classes.